 Most of the questions we receive from applicants and accepted students can be found below.
 If your concerns are not addressed here, contact us at firstname.lastname@example.org or 716-645-3204.

 Average GMAT scores vary by program.
-While the admissions committee evaluates each candidate’s overall application when making decisions, the committees do look for a minimum of 30 percent on each section of the GMAT.
+While the admissions committee evaluates each candidate’s overall application when making decisions, the committees do look for a minimum of 30% on each section of the GMAT.

 The faculty admissions committees look for a score of at least 150 on the verbal and quantitative sections of the GRE.
 Admission is competitive, and the entire exam is evaluated for admission.

-Our TOEFL iBT target is 95 with no section lower than 22.
-The university minimum for the IELTS exam is an overall score of 6.5 with no individual section below 6.0.
-The Pearson Test of English will be considered with an overall score of 73 and no section below 68.
+Our TOEFL iBT target is 95.
+The university minimum for the IELTS exam is an overall score of 6.5.
+The Pearson Test of English will be considered with an overall score of 55.

 The first payment due is the $500 tuition deposit to confirm your seat.
 Your tuition bill will be due according to a university schedule.
 Note: you cannot pay your tuition bill with cash.